Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 Despite these limitations, our XGBoost model still outperformed traditional models, aligning with the primary objective of the replicated paper.

+### Key Findings and Healthcare Implications

+Our replication demonstrated that the XGBoost machine learning model outperforms traditional Logistic Regression and Random Forest models in predicting 30-day mortality among sepsis-3 patients using the MIMIC-III database.
+Specifically, XGBoost achieved the highest Area Under the Receiver Operating Characteristic Curve (AUC) of 0.7832 and the strongest Average Precision (AP) score, indicating superior discrimination and precision-recall performance.
+Key predictors identified across models included Length of Stay (LOS), Age at Admission, Oxygen Saturation (OXYGEN_SAT_MEAN), and various biochemical markers such as Blood Urea Nitrogen (BUN) and Lactate levels.
+Additionally, the clinical utility of the model was verified with the clinical impact curve.

+The healthcare implications of these findings are significant.
+Implementing the XGBoost model in clinical settings can improve risk stratification, enabling healthcare providers to identify high-risk sepsis patients more accurately and allocate resources more effectively.
+This leads to better patient triage and timely interventions, potentially reducing mortality rates and enhancing patient outcomes.
+Moreover, the identification of critical predictors highlights areas for targeted clinical monitoring and intervention, addressing underlying factors that contribute to sepsis mortality.
+By integrating such advanced predictive models into Clinical Decision Support Systems (CDSS), hospitals can enhance decision-making processes, ensure equitable care across diverse patient populations, and ultimately contribute to more efficient and effective sepsis management protocols.

 ## Conclusion
 In conclusion, the XGBoost model outperforms conventional logistic regression and random forest models.
 This replication confirms that the XGBoost model has the potential to be clinically beneficial, aiding healthcare professionals in providing precise management and treatment for patients with sepsis, which is crucial for enhancing the likelihood of patient survival.

+## Lessons Learned

+As a team, we collectively leaned the following lessons:

+- **Database Initialization**: We learned to initialize and manage databases both locally and on the cloud.
+We learned this through following the great MIMIC-III documentation and also learned about the trade offs between each choice.
+We believe working with the cloud instance was the best route given the project requirements.
+- **Secure Data Connections**: Established secure connections to cloud instances and imported data directly into notebooks.
+We adhered to best practices for securely transferring data, initializing application default credentials, and configuring our workflows to prevent exposure of sensitive information, such as keys, secrets, or passwords.
+- **Reproducibility in Research**: As a group, we emphasized the importance of verifying the findings of the selected research papers.
+By working together to replicate methodologies as accurately as possible, we highlighted the need for open-sourced code to improve transparency, visibility, and peer review in rigorous medical research.
+- **Project Management and Accountability**: We developed effective strategies for managing tasks, assigning responsibilities, and ensuring accountability given our working schedules.
+Our collaboration strengthened our ability to track progress and meet project objectives efficiently.
+- **Learning New Tools**: Each of us explored the evaluation metrics used in the target paper, such as average precision through precision-recall curves and clinical impact curves.

 ## References
 - Hou, N., Li, M., He, L. et al. Predicting 30-days mortality for MIMIC-III patients with sepsis-3: a machine learning approach using XGboost.
 J Transl Med 18, 462 (2020). https://doi.org/10.1186/s12967-020-02620-5